yuto1115/tp/docs/UserGuide.md

 **Examples:**
 <box>

-> **Note:** In all the scenarios below, assume that the remaining loan amount and the total loaned amount of the first entry are initially $100.00.
+> **Note:** In all the scenarios below, assume the remaining loan amount and the total loaned amount of the first entry are initially $100.00.

 **Scenario 1:** Partially repaying a loan<br>